-The display is off, test tool is running.
-See Chapter 6 'Tips' section 'Setting the Display AUTO-Off timer '.
+On: The display is off, test tool is running.
+See Chapter 6 'Tips' section 'Setting

+the Display AUTO-Off timer '.

 Off: in all other situations

-HOLD RUN On: Measurements are stopped, the screen
+HOLD On: Measurements are stopped, the screen

-is frozen.
+HOLD RUN is frozen.
 (HOLD)

 Off: Measurements are running.
 (RUN)

 Δ On: The range key, the move up/down key,

-and the F1F4 key labels, apply to the
+В and the F1F4 key labels, apply to the

-В illuminated channel key(s).
+Б illuminated channel key(s).

 C Off: -

 D

-MANULAL On: Manual operating mode.
+MANUAL On: Manual operating mode.

 MANUAL AUTO Off: Automatic operating mode, optimizes

-the waveform position, range, time
+the trace position, range, time base

-base and triggering (Connect-and-
+and triggering (Connect-and-View TM)

-View TM)

-TRIGGER On: Signal is triggered
+TRIGGER On:

+TRIGGER and triggering (Connect-and-View [TM])

-Signal is not triggered
+TRIGGER Off: and triggering (Connect-and-View TM) signal is triggered

-Flas hing: waiting for a trigger at 'Single Shot'

-or 'On Trigger' waveform update.